junxit/us-congress-bills-112/metadata.md

 - 2012-04-25 — Mr. Lucas moved to suspend the rules and pass the bill, as amended.
 - 2012-04-25 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 312 - 111 (Roll no. 180). (text: CR H2095-2096)
 - 2012-04-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 312 - 111 (Roll no. 180).(text: CR H2095-2096)
+- 2012-04-26 — Received in the Senate and Read twice and referred to the Committee on Agriculture, Nutrition, and Forestry.